Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Future Work

 Our main results assume that we know that the correct programmer is one of our suspects and that we have a segmentation either in form of commits or git-blame.
 We have made strides in removing these assumptions, and would like to continue to do so.

-In this work we have already presented a way to remove the closed world assumption.
+In this work we present a way to remove the closed world assumption.
 This assumption is common to stylometric work, but does not often match real world use cases.
-In this paper, we have presented an easy to use technique which allows easy elimination of most out of world samples at the cost of eliminating many correct, but difficult to trust, attributions in the case of single sample attribution, and some for account attribution.
-While this technique provides a solid start towards addressing the open world problem, it would be preferable to find a technique which sacrifices fewer correctly attributed samples while simultaneously improving our ability to trust the attributions of those difficult samples.
+Our technique allows easy elimination of most out of world samples at the cost of eliminating many correct, but difficult to trust, attributions in the case of single sample attribution, and some for account attribution.
+While this technique provides a solid start towards addressing the open world problem, it would be preferable to find a technique which sacrifices fewer correctly attributed samples while improving our ability to trust the attributions of those difficult samples.

 The primary assumption which remains can be considered the version control assumption.
 While this can be a reasonable assumption, as most large collaborative projects are written under version control, we are not guaranteed access to the repository itself.
-If we do not have access to the repository, the assumption does not hold.
-To remove the need for this assumption, we would need to perform source code segmentation which would split a large source code file into components by author.
+In order to remove this assumption, we would need to perform source code segmentation which would split a large source code file into components by author.
 Alternately, we could attempt to perform sliding window attribution on source code files.

-Additionally, we consider that we might not know the group of authors responsible for the single code file, and so we would like to perform either multi-label stylometry or single-label stylometry with groups as labels in order to identify the set of authors responsible for the file, so that we know which authors to segment it into.
-Along these lines, we would also be interested in finding techniques for learning useful meta-information about source code, including the number of programmers.
+We are also interested in potentially performing segmentation by the AST instead of by lines, given that the most important features are AST-based.

-We further assume that commits and blames are similar types of data and that our results for blames would also hold true for valid commits.
+We further assume that commits and blames are similar types of data and that our results for blames would also be valid for commits.
 However, it would be useful to confirm this, and if this hypothesis is false then we would like to find a technique allowing us to classify commits as well as blames.
 Furthermore, we would like to use git-author as a best of both worlds scenario and to examine extensions of this work into multi-label classification for individual samples as well as whole files.